 Lady Bird Lake is the LCRA reservoir on the Colorado River through downtown Austin.
 Characterized by an urban lake with a no-motorized-boat policy and active paddling and rowing community, this water body requires purpose-built structures that account for its specific operating conditions.

 Lady Bird Lake is the LCRA reservoir on the Colorado River through downtown Austin - an urban lake with a no-motorized-boat policy and active paddling and rowing community.
 Seasonal water level variation creates conditions where structures must remain accessible and sound across the full annual range.
 Shoreline substrate varies from rocky points to soft cove bottoms, requiring site-specific pile depth assessment.
-LCRA shoreline permits are required for all dock, pier, and bulkhead construction on these reservoirs.
+LCRA shoreline appropriate construction methods are required for all dock, pier, and bulkhead construction on these reservoirs.

 Contact Shore Protect Team for a free site consultation - send your location and site photos and we will assess your shoreline and outline the right approach for your property.